ePortID™ leverages the power

 best biometric solutions on the market.

-A biometric is a physical attribute belonging to an individual.
+A biometric is a unique physical attribute belonging to an individual and is used for identity verification.
 It can be a fingerprint, an iris, facial characteristics or the pattern of veins under the skin.

-With the exception of palm vein scanning all the other biometric measures are external and can be copied and cloned.
+With the exception of palm vein scanning, all other biometric measures are external and can be copied and cloned.

 Palm vein scanning is the only internal measure of identity that cannot be copied or cloned and, as such, is unbeatable.